priyaankasaxena/Advance-Demographic-Data-Analysis-with-SAS/README.md

-# Demographic data analysis with SAS
+# Demographic data analysis with advance SAS analysis techniques
 ## Data Used: Demographics
 ### Objectives for Analysis:
 1. Produce a customized table report of total population by variable region and output the report as PDF file.